Sascha Gueymard Wayenburg: 2022: ATP and Major doubles debuts

 Gueymard Wayenburg made his ATP Tour debut and registered his maiden ATP win by reaching the quarterfinal at the 2022 Open Sud de France after receiving a wildcard into the doubles main draw with Luca Van Assche.
 He also made his Grand Slam debut in doubles at the 2022 French Open as a wildcard pair also partnering with Luca Van Assche.

 2024: Maiden Challenger doubles title

 Gueymard Wayenburg won his maiden Challenger doubles title at the 2024 Open d'Orléans, partnering with Benjamin Bonzi.
 The pair defeated Manuel Guinard and Grégoire Jacq in the final.

 2025: Maiden Challenger singles title, top 200

 In January, Gueymard Wayenburg won his first career Challenger singles title as a qualifier in Quimper, defeating defending champion Pierre-Hugues Herbert in the final.
 As a result, he entered the top 300 at world No. 253 on 27 January 2025.

 In July, Gueymard Wayenburg reached his second Challenger final at the Tampere Open, losing to Nicolai Budkov Kjær in the final.
+At the end of the 2025 season, Gueymard Wayenburg entered the top 200 on 10 November 2025.

+2026: Second Challenger title

+In September, Gueymard Wayenburg won his second Challenger title at the Open de Rennes, defeating second seed Titouan Droguet in the semifinal and Harold Mayot in the final.